How Spurious Features Are Memorized: Precise Analysis for Random and NTK Features

-where $g_z$ denotes the ground-truth label of the test sample $z$.
+where $g$ denotes the ground-truth label of the test sample $z$.

-\paragraph{Stability.} For our discussion, it will be convenient to introduce quantities related to \enquote{incomplete} datasets.
-In particular, we indicate with $\Phi_{-1} \in \R^{(N-1) \times p}$ the feature matrix of the training set \emph{without} the first sample $z_1$.\footnote{For simplicity, we focus on the removal of the first sample.
-Similar considerations hold for the removal of the $i$-th sample, for any $i\in \{1, \ldots, N\}$.} In other words, $\Phi_{-1}$ is equivalent to $\Phi$, without the first row.
+\paragraph{Stability.} Let us introduce quantities related to \enquote{incomplete} datasets.
+We indicate with $\Phi_{-1} \in \R^{(N-1) \times p}$ the feature matrix of the training set \emph{without} the first sample $z_1$.
+For simplicity, we focus on the removal of the first sample, and similar considerations hold for the removal of any other sample.
+In other words, $\Phi_{-1}$ is equivalent to $\Phi$, without the first row.
 Similarly, using \eqref{eq:thetastar}, we indicate with $\theta_{-1}^* := \theta_0 + \Phi_{-1}^+ \left( G_{-1} - f(Z_{-1}, \theta_0) \right)$ the set of parameters the algorithm would have converged to if trained over $(Z_{-1}, G_{-1})$, the original dataset without the first pair sample-label $(z_1, g_1)$.
 We can now proceed with the definition of our notion of \enquote{stability}. \begin{definition} Let $\theta^*$ ($\theta^*_{-1}$) be the parameters of the model $f$ given by \eqref{eq:glm} trained on the dataset $Z$ ($Z_{-1}$), as in \eqref{eq:thetastar}.
 We define the \emph{stability} $\mathcal S_{z_1} : \R^d \to \R$ with respect to the training sample $z_1$ as